vsch/gcode-navigator/README.md

 overshoots and oscillations about the direction of motion.

-Some people have implemented S-curve acceleration in firmware to improve the smoothness of motion at high speeds or proper jerk control (third derivative of position).
-This should be done in the printer firmware but for ease of experimentation this could be done through G-Code and once validated, implemented in the printer firmware.
+Some people have implemented S-curve acceleration in firmware to improve the smoothness of motion at high speeds or proper jerk control (third derivative of distance).
+This should be done in the printer firmware but for ease of experimentation this could be done through G-Code control and once validated, implemented in the printer firmware.

-Consistency of extruded plastic has drastic effect on quality of printed results.
-The extruder feed rate should be adjusted to reflect the real nozzle velocity and extrusion behavior.
-This will result in a more uniform filament deposition and improve the printed results.
+Consistency of extruded plastic has a drastic effect on quality of printed results.
+Currently, extrusion control uses linear velocity model and adjusts the extrusion speed accordingly.
+The real movement of the nozzle is does not follow this linear velocity model and causes irregular filament deposition unless acceleration is reduced to levels where the linear model is sufficiently accurate.

+The extruder feed rate should be adjusted to reflect the real nozzle velocity and extrusion behavior to result in filament deposition that approaches "ideal model".
+The improvement in print quality would be significant.

+Special consideration should be given to modeling retraction and un-retraction.
+Extruder behavior will vary greatly between direct and boden configurations and also between boden configurations depending on the length of the tube and filament type.

+Retraction calibration should be able to determine if there is a delay between stopping extrusion of plastic from the nozzle and the time retraction of the filament is started in the extruder.
+This delay should be used to start the retraction operation in advance of where extruded filament retraction is needed.
+Slicers have a "coast distance" setting which does not address this delay and without assisted calibration is impossible to determine.

+Calibration procedures for retraction should allow to **visually** select the transition form insufficient retraction to optimum to excess retraction.
+This calibration should be performed for a range of extrusion speeds to ensure that if it is affected by extrusion speed then optimization will take the speed into account.

+Once retraction has been optimized, un-retraction should similarly be calibrated to ensure the nozzle is returned to the "just about to extrude" condition.

-Although the effort to create the 3D printer model and calibration procedures may be significant, it will allow to print at speeds of 100, 120 or even 150 mm/s while maintaining print quality.
+Although the effort to create accurate movement, extrusion models and calibration procedures may be significant, it will allow to print at speeds of 100, 120 or even 150 mm/s while maintaining print quality.

 I feel the effort is worth the pain if it results in getting a quality print in under an hour rather than three or more hours.